256-Foundation/Mujina-Mining-Firmware-website/README.md

 ## Materials:
 Materials for this project’s initial release are included in the budget.
 Potential materials for the project may include but are not limited to compute modules, various I/O boards, various common mining rigs like Antminer or Whatsminer, and various other tools or software.

+## Community Support
+For help with Mujina, please use [The 256 Foundation public forum](https://t.me/the256foundation) on Telegram.

 ## Team Members:
 Lead Developer = [@ryankuester](https://x.com/ryankuester)